yuweijun/spring-boot2-simple-webmvc/v4/README.md

-# HandlerMapping and HandlerAdapter
+# HandlerMapping and HandlerAdapter for @RequestMapping annotation

-BeanNameUrlHandlerMapping
-RequestMappingHandlerMapping
+RequestMappingHandlerMapping -> RequestMappingHandlerAdapter -> AnnotationController
-HttpRequestHandlerAdapter